anhntbk08/mariocarrion.github.com/content/post/2016-08-10-changing-a-materialized-view.markdown

 ---
 date: 2016-08-10T00:00:00Z
-description: What are the best practices when making changes to a column used by a Materialized View, the best way to handle the change without affecting your production environment.
+description: What are the best practices when making changes to a column used by a
 image: https://c2.staticflickr.com/8/7467/28902969295_d448eeb31b_o.png
 image_facebook: https://c2.staticflickr.com/8/7467/28902969295_d448eeb31b_o.png
-published: true
-status: publish
 title: 'Tip: Materialized Views: modifying columns with Scenic'
-url: /2016/08/10/changing-a-materialized-view/
+url: /2016/08/10/changing-a-materialized-view.html
 ---

-Back in February I wrote about [Sharing ActiveRecord models between different projects using ActiveRecord]({% post_url 2016-02-26-sharing-models-between-projects %}) by using a combination of Rails and [Scenic](https://github.com/thoughtbot/scenic).
+Back in February I wrote about [Sharing ActiveRecord models between different projects using ActiveRecord]({{< relref "2016-02-26-sharing-models-between-projects.markdown" >}}) by using a combination of Rails and [Scenic](https://github.com/thoughtbot/scenic).

 Well, what happens when you need to change the column type of one of the tables used by a Materialized View.
 How do you do that?
 Using the [example I already have on github](https://github.com/MarioCarrion/share-activerecord-models), and assuming you want to change **products.name** from `string` to `text`, you would need generate a migration:

-{{< highlight bash >}}
+{{< highlight ruby >}}
 rails g migration change_products_name
 {{< / highlight >}}